-The Bank set up quality management system documentation governing the control and consistent implementation of all Bank's internal procedures regarding risk management and procedures for regular reporting of risk management to the Bank's authorities and National Bank of Serbia (NBS).
+The Bank set up all internal procedures regarding risk management and procedures for regular reporting of risk management to the Bank's authorities and National Bank of Serbia (NBS).
 The Board of Directors and Executive Board have identified major risks to which the Bank is exposed in its operations.